-\textbf{\textit{Russian Propaganda.}} While we do not examine specific Russian propaganda stories, instead focusing on the different Russian platforms' use of Telegram, several other works have shown the widespread influence of Russian topics.
+\textbf{\textit{Russian Propaganda.}} While we do not examine specific Russian propaganda stories, instead focusing on the different Russian platforms' use of Telegram, several other works have shown the widespread influence of Russian propaganda.
 For instance, following the 2016 US election, Badawy et~al.\ found that Russian bots propagated US pro-conservative and divisive messages, especially towards users in the US South~\cite{badawy2018analyzing}.
-A similar study from the RAND corporation identified two communities of over 40,000 users on Twitter that promote anti- and pro-Russian stories throughout eastern Europe~\cite{helmus2018russian}.
-Most closely related to our work, Hanley et~al.~\cite{hanley2022happenstance,hanley2022special} examine the spread of Russian propaganda to US and Chinese social media.
+A similar study from the RAND corporation identified two communities of over 40,000 users on Twitter that promoted anti- and pro-Russian stories throughout Eastern Europe~\cite{helmus2018russian}.
+Finally, Hanley et~al.~\cite{hanley2022happenstance,hanley2022special} examined the spread of Russian propaganda to US and Chinese social media.

 \textbf{\textit{Multilingual Analyses of News and Misinformation.}} As machine learning and natural language processing tools have improved, various works have taken multi-modal and multilingual approaches to detect and track news, disinformation, and propaganda.
-Using a multilingual BERT model, Panda et~al.\ analyze the spread of COVID-19 misinformation in Bulgarian, Arabic, and English~\cite{panda-levitan-2021-detecting}.
+Using a multilingual BERT model,~\citet{panda-levitan-2021-detecting} analyze the spread of COVID-19 misinformation in Bulgarian, Arabic, and English.
 We note that multilingual models have been shown to suffer from reduced performance, especially for rarer languages~\cite{joshi2020state}.
-As shown by Verma et~al.\, multimodal approaches and investment in the training of more robust models can help ameliorate many of these issues~\cite{verma2022overcoming}.
+However, as shown by~\citet{verma2022overcoming}, multimodal approaches and investment in the training of more robust models can help ameliorate many of these issues.